iai-group/UserSimCRS/docs/source/user_modeling.rst

 Persona
 -------

-Persona contains user variables, e.g., age, education level, etc. These characteristics also affect the language of a person.
-People with higher education might have more formal language and vice versa.
-Age will also affect word choices and sentence structure.
+Persona contains user variables, e.g., age, education level, etc. These characteristics also affect the behaviour and language usage of a person.
+People with higher education might use more formal or refined language.
+Age might also affect word choices and sentence structure.